zluigon/java-adlister/README.md

 1. Push your branch

-1. (Optionally) Check out the tag containing the solution for the exercise
+1. (Optionally) Check out the branch containing the solution for the exercise

-    All of the tags that correspond to each exercise also have a tag suffixed with `-solution`
+    All of the branches that correspond to each exercise also have a branch suffixed with `-end`